Udo/minibars/README.md

   </div>
 ```

-# Custom Helper Functions
+## Custom Helper Functions

-To extend the functionality of Minibars, you can introduce your own helper callbacks by appending functions to the `Minibars.helpers` object.

-You extend the array of built-in helper functions by supplying your own within the options parameter (see above).
+You can extend the array of built-in helper functions by supplying your own within the options parameter (see above).
 The signature of helper functions inside the options parameter looks like this:

 ```javascript
 var myOptions = {